streamlit/docs/content/get-started/installation/sis.md

 ## What's next?

 Read about our [Basic concepts](/get-started/fundamentals/main-concepts) and try out more commands in your app.
-To create more apps in your account, you can proceed from [Create a "Hello World" Streamlit app](#create-a-hello-world-streamlit-app).
-The warehouse and database setup do not need to be repeated.
+Or, create more apps in Snowflake!
+You can reuse your warehouse and database, so you don't need to repeat those steps.

 For more information about creating and managing Streamlit in Snowflake apps, check out the [Snowflake docs](https://docs.snowflake.com/en/developer-guide/streamlit/about-streamlit).